We welcome students from all types of colleges and universities to

 - Official Transcripts

-Transcripts of all previous education equivalent to secondary and postsecondary education in the United States; a certified translated copy (www.wes.org) if transcript is not in the English language.
+A certified, translated copy of transcripts of all previous education equivalent to secondary and postsecondary education in the United States.
+All transcripts issued from outside the United States must be certified by a recognized evaluator of international educational records (such as WES or AACRAO), even if in the English language.
 Education completed at institutions outside of the United States, as shown by official documents, may be accepted as equivalent to educational experience in the United States.

 - Recommendation Letter